Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 	The following command parameters should be included in dry-run JSON files:

-	* overrideDryrun: The overrideDryrun parameter is set to false by default.
-FAS will only update the system if this is parameter is set to true.
+	* `overrideDryrun`: The `overrideDryrun` parameter is set to `false` by default.
+FAS will only update the system if this is parameter is set to `true`.
-	* restoreNotPossibleOverride: FAS will not perform an update if the currently running firmware is not available in the images repository.
-Set to true to allow FAS to update firmware, even if the current firmware is unavailable on the system.
+	* `restoreNotPossibleOverride`: FAS will not perform an update if the currently running firmware is not available in the images repository.
+Set this parameter to `true` in order to allow FAS to update firmware even if the current firmware is unavailable on the system.
-	* description: A brief description that helps administrators distinguish between actions.
+	* `description`: A brief description that helps administrators distinguish between actions.
-	* version: Determine if the firmware should be set to the `latest`, the `earliest` semantic version, or set to a specific firmware version.
+	* `version`: Determines if the firmware should be set to the `latest`, the `earliest` semantic version, or set to a specific firmware version.

 	Use one of the options below to run on a dry-run on every system device or on targeted devices: